top of page

 Blogs are still incredibly valuable, though increasingly they’re less about driving direct clicks and more about being referenced by AI summaries or featured in generative search responses.
 When your content comprehensively and directly answers real-world questions, it’s more likely to be surfaced by AI-powered tools.

 Make sure your posts highlight your expertise and depth of knowledge of the subject, rather than being just a topline overview.
-Showing you're an expert is much more likely to get your content returned by search engines.
+Showing you're an expert is much more likely to get your content returned by search engines, both AI and traditional.
+Pieces that deliver narrative depth and originality are what you need to create.
+If you can draw on data or stats that you've collected, even better.

 One smart approach is to make a list of every question your clients or customers have ever asked you, then turn each one into a blog post that offers a thoughtful, useful answer.

-Finally, link related blogs together to create content clusters – groups of posts around a shared theme.
+Finally, link related blogs together to create content (aka topic) clusters – groups of posts around a shared theme.
 This signals to both AI and traditional search engines that you have deep expertise in your area.
-Here’s a great article on content clusters and how they tie into AIO/GEO, if you’d like to explore further.
+I've written a post on content clusters and how they tie into AIO/GEO, if you’d like to explore further.

-SEO and AIO help for your creative or purpose-driven business
+SEO and AIO/AEO/GEO help for your creative or purpose-driven business

 With thanks to Chris from BrisTechTonic for a fascinating talk earlier this month and sharing his insights on SEO in the age of AI.